mking/ARTetris/README.md

 - Focus square speed (sometimes it takes a while for the focus square to appear)
 - Focus square stabilization (sometimes the focus square or the board is jittery)
 - Correctly detecting depth of focus square (sometimes the board is off the ground)
-- Correctly scaling the game to a normal size in the viewport (many times, it is too big or too small)
 - Fix game over detection